 6. Non-extreme weather

-The Philippines is a tropical country with around 26° C yearly temperature on average.
+The Philippines is a tropical country with around 26.6° C yearly temperature on average.
 With such friendly temperature, tourists can easily adapt to the country’s weather although rainy season is to be expected from June to October.
+The best time to go is between November and May.

 7. It has one of the New 7 Wonders of Nature